yassineaddi/rasa-heroku-starter/README.md

 This is a starter to deploy [Rasa NLU](https://rasa.com) to [Heroku](https://heroku.com).

-Models are ignored when deploying, `rasa train` is executed on the server, if you'd like otherwise, modify `.gitignore` and `Docker` accordingly.
+Models are ignored when deploying, `rasa train` is executed on the server, if you'd like otherwise, modify `.gitignore` and `Dockerfile` accordingly.

 To make life easier, run `npm install` to install [Chatito](https://github.com/rodrigopivi/Chatito), put your `.chatito` files in the `chatito/` directory and run: